 - From what I can tell, all of these locations are real.
 That is, they're not photoshopped late at night by some clown over at Google Earth just for the yucks.
 I point it out because there have already been a couple of GE hoaxes, like a field-sized Maxim magazine cover that someone included in their YouTube video that a couple of billion people watched and now unquestionably believe is true.
-After all, they saw it from outer space with their own two eyes!
+After all, they saw it with their own two eyes!

 - The 'Glyphs' are huge ground designs with no attempt made to distinguish between ancient and new.
 Animal glyphs have their own tour with the same disclaimer.
 There's a scale on the lower-left that will give you an indication how mammoth some of these things are.

 - These are not 'complete' collections, just a 'best of'.
-For example, there are zillions of mazes out there, but many of them, as one would expect, are either hack jobs or have disintegrated over time.
+For example, there are zillions of hedge mazes out there, but many of them, as one would expect, are either hack jobs or have disintegrated over time.

 - On the subject, there are a whole bunch of 'famous' field designs that have faded severely (or simply been plowed under) since the first few rounds of Google Earth images hit the scene, such as the Land Shark, Dutch Windmill, Oprah, and a whole bunch of very cool (not to mention very convincing) alien crop circles.
-I've collected these in two 'Oldies' databases, but there's no tour for them because the older version of GE I'm using doesn't have the 'Historical Imagery' feature.
+These are collected in the two 'Oldies' sections, although only the crop circles have a video tour.

 - Also on the subject, it should be obvious that no guarantee is made that the image in the thumbnail still exists.
 I'm pretty sure the Egyptian pyramids will still be there, but "Strange Carving In Desert" might be toast after the next big sand storm and fresh batch of GE images.
 You should be able to view it using the time-shift feature.